What is IRR?

 IRR measures the profitability of a single investment and is used to compare different investments.

 XIRR, on the other hand, is similar to IRR but is used to measure the profitability of investments with irregular cash flows.
 It's a more accurate measure of profitability when the cash flows are not evenly spaced over time.
 It allows you to enter different cash flow dates and interpolate the internal rate of return.

-In summary, IRR assumes regular cash flows and compares investments with the same holding period.
+IRR assumes regular cash flows and compares investments with the same holding period.

 In contrast, XIRR assumes irregular cash flows and measures the profitability of investments with varying cash flow patterns and holding periods.

 Both are commonly used in financial analysis and investment decision-making to evaluate the profitability and performance of an investment.

 When to use IRR vs. XIRR

 Use IRR when your cash flows are regular.